J4sp3r/pwnkit/README.md

 This tool is only tested for Linux and Mac, it might or might not work on Windows.

+# Features
+- Shares the folder `/share/` from the host to the container.
+- Changes directory to same working directory as on host if exists.
+- Appends hosts `/etc/hosts` to container `/etc/hosts`.

 ## Installation
 1. Make sure Docker is installed.
 1. Clone this repository.